mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 I sighed.
 “True, but it’s complicated.”
 Graduation and moving to Dallas still felt pretty far away.

-## Section 4
+## Section 5

 February 20, 2024.
-I asked Sister Okuda if she and I could call about some questions I had about my finances.
+I asked Sister Okuda if she and I could call about some questions I had about my finances since I was taking a family finance class.
 After some conversation, she told me that if I had questions that I should ask my professor or the TAs.

 A few weeks ago, she and President Okuda told me that I was welcome to come back to Guam.
-I was a bit confused and honestly didn’t feel comfortable considering that at this point, it seemed like if they didn’t talk about my sexual orientation that I would “phase out” of it eventually.
+I was a bit confused and honestly didn’t feel comfortable considering that at this point, it seemed like if they didn’t talk about my orientation that I would “phase out” of it eventually.
 Sister Okuda again mentioned that I could come back to Guam before moving to Dallas.

 “I don’t understand,” I said.